 STOREKEEPER.
 Aye, caramba.
 (ALICIA wanders into another room-a world of more colorful items.
 She gazes at everything.
 She picks up a beautifully carved wooden horny toad.
-She touches the items even though the Spanish/English sign reads: MIRAME Y NO TOQUES/LOOK BUT DON'T TOUCH.
+She touches the items even though the Spanish/English sign reads: MIRAME Y NO TOQUES / LOOK BUT DON'T TOUCH.
 ALICIA goes towards a display shelf with a variety of dolls.)

 ALICIA.
 Aztec instruments.
 A few flamenco combs.
 Here are Mexican dolls.
 It looks like a village on this counter.
-Useless stuff.
+Totally useless stuff.
 What's this?
 (She stares at one particular Mexican doll and takes it.
 It has long braids and large eyelashes.
 The lips are ruby red.
 The dress is filled with sequins.)
-She's so pretty and it says "Rosa" under her shoe.
+She's so pretty and it says "Rosa" under her shoe. © The Dramatic Publishing Company, Woodstock, Illinois

 Your name must be Rosa, then.
 You're pretty, but I don't want you.